apurvwagh/DevOps-interview-questions-/Mock-interview.md

 3)Yes, we can create a Pod without the kube-apiserver by placing a valid Pod manifest in the kubelet’s configured static Pod directory.
 The kubelet reads the manifest and starts the Pod directly.

-4)However, the Pod can still appear in the API server when the API server is available.
+4) However, the Pod can still appear in the API server when the API server is available.
 Kubernetes creates a mirror Pod object for visibility, but the kubelet remains responsible for the actual Pod lifecycle.

 This is particularly important for troubleshooting control-plane components because if the API server is down, the kubelet can still manage those static Pods locally.”